yaghuti/security_content_wiki/How-to-deploy-pre-trained-Deep-Learning-models-for-ESCU.md

 ## Steps to deploy a pre-trained deep learning model for ESCU

-NOTE: The following instructions are specifically for deploying pre-trained deep learning models using Splunk App for Data Science and Deep Learning (DSDL).
+NOTE: The following instructions are specifically for deploying pre-trained deep learning models using Splunk App for Data Science and Deep Learning (DSDL) in ESCU.
 The deployed models are then used with "apply" command in ESCU detections.

 The steps are outlined as follows -
 1. Set up Splunk App for Data Science and Deep Learning (DSDL)